Educating pupils to see the 'bigger picture'

 Wokingham Food Bank and Readifood

 Annually we hold a Harvest Festival where food donated goes to local Food Banks.
 This year, we were able to donate 253.10kgs to Wokingham Food Bank and 379.35kgs to Readifood - as you can imagine, this is an incredible volume!
 The Charity Champions were responsible for packing all the goods to send on to the Charities.
 In addition to bringing in donations, pupils attended an assembly, hosted by the Reverend from Shinfield St. Mary's, who reinforced the message to look out for those less fortunate.

 Residents of local care homes were thrilled to join us to watch performances in our Theatre and stay for a hot drink and cake, served by our wonderful Charity Champions!

 Helping on an International Scale

 Since 2014, we have been supporting the Uphill Junior School in Uganda.
-From initially donating obsolete school uniform items, which the children at Uphill wear with such pride, we have since raised funds through our Parents' Association and, for the first time in December 2016, the Charity Champions ran a stall at our Christmas Fair.
+From initially donating obsolete school uniform items, which the children at Uphill wear with such pride, we have since raised funds through our Parents' Association and the Charity Champions ran a stall at our Christmas Fair.
+Crosfields now sponsors two children by funding their education at the Uphill Junior School.
 Our relationship with the Uphill Trust continues to grow and we look forward to being able to support them for many years to come.